conduktor/conduktor-docs/docs/guides/conduktor-concepts/logical-topics.md

   FROM cars
 ```

-This supports for `FetchResponse` only: (i.e., resulting topic is read-only).
+This supports `FetchResponse` only (i.e., resulting topic is read-only):

 `SELECT [list of fields] FROM [topic name] WHERE [field filter criteria]`

 Note that topic names with dash `-` characters have to be double quoted, as the dash is not a valid character for a SQL name.
-For example: if you have a topic `our-orders`, use `SELECT * FROM "our-orders" WHERE ...`
+For example, if you have a topic `our-orders`, use `SELECT * FROM "our-orders" WHERE ...`

 Other limitations: